RRG314/rdt256/docs/prng.md

 * Internal behavior is identical for a given seed
 * Differences are limited to output interface, not algorithmic structure

+### Implementation and Performance Update

+Earlier performance measurements for RDT-PRNG_STREAM were obtained using an unbuffered reference implementation, in which each 64-bit output was written individually to `stdout`.
+In that configuration, output I/O overhead dominated runtime and resulted in relatively low observed throughput.

+Subsequent revisions introduced implementation-level optimizations that preserve identical generator logic and output behavior, including:

+- buffered output for streaming writes
+- aggressive inlining of core mixing functions
+- reduced function call overhead
+- higher compiler optimization levels

+No changes were made to the RDT-CORE mixing primitive, the PRNG state transition logic, or the statistical properties of the generator.

+With these changes, sustained streaming throughput increased substantially under pipe-based workloads.
+Updated and comparative performance measurements are documented in the README Performance section.

+The original unbuffered measurements remain valid for historical reference and are retained for transparency.

 ---

 ## RDT-DRBG